LincolnCox29/OpenIPL/README.md

 - **imgAdjustContrast(Img* img, float factor):** Adjusts the contrast of the image.
 The factor modifies the contrast where 1.0 keeps it unchanged, values greater than 1.0 increase contrast, and values less than 1.0 decrease it.
 - **imgGaussianBlur(Img* img, unsigned iterations):** Applies Gaussian blur to the image.
 The `iterations` parameter controls how many times the blur is applied; more iterations result in a stronger blur effect.
 - **imgSepiaFilter(Img* img):** Applies a sepia tone effect to the image.
 This filter modifies the red, green, and blue color channels to create a warm, vintage look.
+- **imgSobelFilter(Img* img, float factor):** Applies the Sobel filter to detect edges in an image.
+The `sensitivityFactor` adjusts the strength of the gradient.
+A higher value enhances edge visibility, while a lower value reduces sensitivity to less distinct edges.
+This filter calculates the horizontal and vertical gradients using Sobel operators and combines them to highlight areas of high intensity change.

 ## 🛠 License